amadeus4dev/hackathon-starter/README.md

 - All SDK `README` files contain sample codes.
 - You can find [examples](https://developers.amadeus.com/self-service/apis-docs/code-samples) in our Portal

-## Datasets
+## Data Collection

-During the hackathon you'll use the `Test environment`, which means that our APIs are using mostly cache data:
+During the hackathon you'll use the `Test environment`, which means that our APIs are using mostly cache data.
+You can find which data is available on the [Data collection](http://github.com/amadeus4dev/data-collection) repository.

-- [List of Origin and Destinations](https://github.com/amadeus4dev/hackathon-starter/blob/master/datasets/flightsearch.md) for `Flight Inspiration Search` and `Flight Cheapest Date Search`.

-- [List of Origin and Destinations](https://github.com/amadeus4dev/hackathon-starter/blob/master/datasets/ti.md) for `Flight Most [Searched|Booked|Traveled] Destinations` and `Flight Busiest Traveling Period`.

-- The [following table](https://github.com/amadeus4dev/hackathon-starter/blob/master/datasets/checkinlinks.md) contains a list of valid airlines for `Flight Check-in Links`.

-- `Airport Nearest Relevant` & `Airport & City Search` contain data from United States, Spain, United Kingdom, Germany and India.

-- `Airline Code Lookup` contains almost all airlines.

-- The content of `Hotel Search` comes directly from the hotel providers, so the content might change dynamically.

 ## Contributing